 - Supervise your child's activities.

 Know where you child is spending their time.
 Ask about community or school programs for after school.

 Show your child how to treat other people with respect and kindness.
 Avoid reacting to disappointments with verbal or physical aggression.

 - Praise your child for kind words or deeds.

 A child who bullies may need professional counselling to learn healthy ways to interact with people.

 Schools play a critical role in stopping bullying, because most aggression happens on school grounds during recess, in lunch rooms, or in washrooms.
 Schools should have and enforce zero-tolerance programs that make it clear that bullying won't be tolerated.

 School-based programs can help reduce bullying when they:

-- Raise awareness of bullying through school assemblies and classroom discussion of the problem.
-These conversations should include teaching healthy ways to control anger.
+- Raise awareness of bullying.
+This can be done through school assemblies and classroom discussions of the problem.
+These should include teaching healthy ways to control anger.
 They should also teach the value of co-operation, positive communication skills, and friendship.

 - Increase parents' and teachers' involvement.